Surgery on discrete groups: Constructions with prescribed type: an example

-The aim of the present section is, a) to construct a complex $X$ of rank $\frac {15} 8$ (in the sense of \cite{chambers}) with two vertices, whose links are respectively of rank $\frac 7 4$ (corresponding to the Moebius--Kantor graph) and of rank 2 (corresponding to the incidence graph of the Fano plane), as announced in \ts\ref{S-fake cover}, and, b) to illustrate the constructibility problem concluding the discussion of types in \ts\ref{S - types}.
+The aim of the present section is, a) to construct a compact (connected) simplicial complex $X$ of strict type $A_\MK+\tilde A_2$ with two vertices, whose links are respectively the Moebius--Kantor graph the incidence graph of the Fano plane and b) to illustrate the constructibility problem concluding the discussion of types in \ts\ref{S - types}.

 The Moebius--Kantor graph has 16 vertices and 24 edges, and the double cover $X$ constructed in \ts\ref{S-fake cover} therefore has 16 faces (and Euler characteristic 2).

 The incidence graph of the Fano plane $P^2\IF_2$, on the other hand, has 14 vertices and 21 edges.
 Both graphs are transitive and cubic, and there is no a priori obstruction---whether it be combinatorial or of homogeneity---to the existence of a complex $X$ as described in a) above.
 Such a complex, if it exists, must have 15 faces (and Euler characteristic 2).